 I spend nearly 200 hours, or almost eight days, holding one-on-one literacy conferences with my students each year.
 In addition to this one-on-one time, I also balance small group instruction in all areas, including math through a workshop method.
 I believe this is time well spent.

 This individualized work with students happens to be the most meaningful part of my day, as I can easily assess where each of my students are throughout the year.
 I can also say that I know my kids as individuals.
 And they remember our conversations, too.
-In my second year of coaching, I was doing a mini-lesson with a 3rd grade class when I decided to meet with a student about her writing.
+In my second year of coaching, I was doing a mini-lesson with a third grade class when I decided to meet with a student about her writing.
 When I gave her my feedback and complements, she quickly responded, "I don't know if you remember, but that's exactly what you suggested I work on last year, and now I'm good at it!"